Back in September of 2018, I made note of an event happening in LA that October.

 What is important?

 I showed up ready to give, give, give… to showcase my fledgling start-up as THE platform where the collective power of women reside.
 I was prepared to tout the benefits of a repository of knowledge relevant to us – women in our Second Act.
-I was excited to share the shopping experience I had personally curated to promote women-owned brands.
+And, I was excited to share the shopping experience I had personally curated to promote women-owned brands.
 It’s not that I didn’t feel as if I accomplished this; I did.
 But, I was gifted so much more than I gave.
 That was unexpected.

 What do I mean?